Salary: See Position Description USD

 Ensures Department services are provided with exceptional customer service and the highest level of ethical standards.

-Performs pool maintenance tasks, such as testing the chlorine and pH levels of the pool water and adding chemicals to bring the level up to state and local health department requirements.
+Performs pool maintenance tasks such as testing and treating the water's chlorine and pH levels and adding chemicals to bring the level up to state and local health department standards.

 May drive on City business depending on the needs of the position.